-6. Proposed Orders.
+7. Proposed Orders.

-Each party filing or opposing a motion or seeking the determination of any matter shall serve and electronically lodge - at the time the moving or opposition papers are filed - a proposed order setting forth the relief or action sought and a brief statement of the rationale for the decision with appropriate citations.
-In addition, a copy of the proposed order in WordPerfect (the court's preference) or Word format shall be e-mailed to chambers at fmo_chambers@cacd.uscourts.gov on the day the document is e-filed.
+Each party filing or opposing a motion or seeking the determination of any matter shall serve and lodge - at the time the moving or opposition papers are filed - a proposed order setting forth the relief or action sought and a brief statement of the rationale for the decision with appropriate citations.
+In addition, a copy of the proposed order in WordPerfect or Word format shall be e-mailed to chambers at fmo\chambers@cacd.uscourts.gov on the day the document is e-filed.

-7. Oral Argument.
+8. Oral Argument.

 If the court deems a matter appropriate for decision without oral argument, the court will notify the parties in advance.
 See Local Rule 7-15.
-The court strongly encourages parties to permit less experienced lawyers, including lawyers from historically underrepresented groups, to actively participate in the proceedings by presenting argument at motion hearings or examining witnesses at trial.
-The court is amenable to permitting a number of lawyers to argue for one party if this creates an opportunity for such attorneys to participate.
+The court strongly encourages parties to permit less experienced lawyers to actively participate in the proceedings by presenting argument at motion hearings or examining witnesses at trial.
+The court is amenable to permitting multiple lawyers to argue for one party if this creates an opportunity for junior attorneys to participate.
+Counsel shall provide the CRD with the names of the less experienced attorneys that will be arguing motions or examining witnesses at least ten (10) calendar days before the court proceeding.